-Secretary Wolfowitz, in March '03, you said the oil revenues of Iraq could bring between \$50 billion and \$110 billion over the course of the next couple of years.
-And you went on to say, "We're dealing with a country that can really finance it's own reconstruction, and relatively soon."
+Secretary Wolfowitz, in March '03 you said the oil revenues of Iraq could bring between 50 (billion dollars) and 100 billion (dollars) over the course of the next couple of years, and you went on to say we're dealing with a country that can really finance its own reconstruction and relatively soon.
 Do you still feel that way?

-If I might say, first, Senator, that was in the context of a hearing on the House side some days after the war had already begun.
-And I introduced those comments by emphasizing that no one can predict what the cost of reconstruction in Iraq will be.

-At that moment, we fully -- anticipate is too strong a word -- we were very fearful that, among other things, the oil fields of Iraq might be completely destroyed.
-So the bill could have been much, much greater even than it's turned out to be.
-And that caveat is frequently omitted.
+MR. WOLFOWITZ: If I might say first, Senator, that was in the context of a hearing on the House side that -some days after the war had already begun, and I introduced those comments by emphasizing that no one can predict what the costs of reconstruction in Iraq will be.
+At that moment we fully anticipated -- and anticipated is too strong a word -- we were very fearful that, among other things, the oil fields of Iraq might be completely destroyed.
+So the bill could have been much, much greater even than it's turned out to be, and that caveat is frequently omitted.

-Let me note that the end of the last year alone, Iraq has contributed some \$21 billion in Iraqi assets to the running of the country and to the reconstruction of the country.
-Oil revenues are currently above target partly because the production has come back faster, also because of higher oil prices.
+Let me note that, in the last year alone, Iraq has contributed some \$21 billion in Iraqi assets to the running of the country and to the reconstruction of the country.
+Oil revenues are currently above target, partly because the production has come back faster, also because of higher oil prices.
 I would get you the exact numbers for the record, but I don't think in the end those numbers will turn out to be too far off the mark.

-BOXÉR:

-OK.
+SEN. BOXER: Okay.
 So you don't think we need to put any more American dollars into Iraqi reconstruction?

-No. In fact, I think when we came up with the request for the supplemental -- and I'm working from memory here and I hope this doesn't -- if my memory is wrong, we don't go back again and say I got it wrong.
-But it was -- the estimate of Iraqi needs for reconstruction was something like \$75 billion based on the World Bank needs assessment and other requirements that the World Bank didn't take account of, and that we said in testimony that we consider the American contribution would be on the order of the \$20 billion that we requested and that it would apply...
+MR. WOLFOWITZ: No. In fact, I think when we came up with the request for the supplemental -- and I'm working from memory here, and I hope this doesn't -- if my memory's wrong, we don't go back again and say I got it wrong -- but it was -- the estimate of Iraqi needs for reconstruction was something like \$75 billion, based on the World Bank needs assessment and other requirements that the World Bank didn't take account of, and that we said in testimony that we considered the American contribution would be on the order of the \$20 billion that we requested, and that it would apply initially -- had last year.
+I would assume that there will probably be some kind of American economic assistance program in the future, but Iraqi revenues are running --

-So just yes or no: Will we have to put more American dollars into reconstruction in Iraq, in your opinion?
+SEN. BOXER: So just yes or no: will we have to put more American dollars into reconstruction in Iraq, in your opinion?

-We don't think that there will be any need for a supplemental of the enormous kind that we had last year.
-I would assume that there will probably be some kind of American economic assistance program in the future.
+MR. WOLFOWITZ: We don't think that there will be any need for a supplemental of the enormous kind that we